jsa-aerial/aerobio/doc/install-doc.md

 The `aerobio` command line command is found in the `~/.aerobio/Support` directory[^1]:

-[^1]: Here we are using the standard POSIX '~' syntax to indicate the home directory.
-For Windows users, the '~' is not legal, but you should read it here as your homedirectory.

 Requires Python 3 plus `trio`, `trio-websocket` and `msgpack` (see `Miscellaneous Python packages` under [tools](#tools))